freenas/freenas-docs/userguide/system.rst

-To enable Proactive Support, complete the fields, make sure the :guilabel:`Enable automatic support alerts to iXsystems` box is checked, then click :guilabel:`Save`.
+To enable Proactive Support, complete the fields, make sure the :guilabel:`Enable automatic support alerts to iXsystems` option is enabled, then click :guilabel:`Save`.

 .. _View Enclosure: